-Until his extradition to the United States in 2008, Diego Fernando Murillo, alias "Don Berna," was the leader of mafia group the Oficina de Envigado, which grew from the ashes of Pablo Escobar's Medellin Cartel.
+Until his extradition to the United States in 2008, Diego Fernando Murillo, alias "Don Berna," was the leader of mafia group, the Oficina de Envigado, which grew from the ashes of Pablo Escobar's Medellin Cartel.

-Don Berna began his criminal career as a member of the Popular Liberation Army (EPL), a small guerrilla group which was the starting point for a number of other high profile members of Colombia's criminal underworld, including the Rastrojos' Javier Calle Serna, alias "Comba," and the Usuga brothers Dario and Juan de Dios, of the Urabeños.
+Don Berna began his criminal career as a member of the Popular Liberation Army (EPL), a small guerrilla group that was the starting point for a number of other high profile members of Colombia's criminal underworld, including the Rastrojos' Javier Calle Serna, alias "Comba," and the Usuga brothers Dario and Juan de Dios, of the Urabeños.

 Don Berna decided to seek vengeance.
 Along with paramilitary leaders Fidel and Carlos Castaño, he created the People Persecuted by Pablo Escobar (PEPES).
 A combination of criminal forces, the PEPES united rural paramilitaries, the Cali Cartel and corrupt elements of the Colombian National Police in an effort to take down Escobar once and for all.
-The PEPES were instrumental in the police's work to track down and and kill the kingpin in December 1993.
+The PEPES were instrumental in the police's work to track down and kill the kingpin in December 1993.

 With Escobar out of the picture, Don Berna began taking over the drug trafficking enterprise he had left behind in Medellin.
 He deepened his ties to paramilitary organizations, and eventually headed several blocs of the United Self-Defense Forces of Colombia (AUC), including the Medellin-based Cacique Nutibara Bloc.